ajoherron/ajoherron.github.io/_pages/markdown.md

 Running
 ======
-I really enjoy running, and back in the day I ran some pretty long runs.
-Back in 2017 I ran the perimeter of Manhattan (34.58 miles in 5:00:17 for an 8:41 min/mile pace).
-More recently, I ran an unorganized marathon along the Manhattan coastline in 3:29:48 for an 8:00 min/mile pace.
-These days, I prefer to run shorter, slower runs in various NYC parks.
+One of my favorite things is exploring NYC on foot.
+Some favorite memories include running Manhattan's perimeter (35 miles) and doing a solo marathon along its coastline.
+These days, you'll find me enjoying much shorter runs through the city's parks.

 <img src="{{ "/images/manhattan_loop.jpeg" | relative_url }}" alt="Manhattan Loop" width="300" height="200" class="centered-image">

-Cooking
+Cooking & Food
 ======
-I'm a big fan of cooking, finding restaurants, and generally anything food related.
-I try to explore new recipes often, and I think there are few better things than a good meal with good company.
-I think Tina Fey (as character Liz Lemon) said it best: "I believe that all anyone really wants in this life is to sit in peace and eat a sandwich."
-Here's some duck breasts I made this past holiday season.
+I think there are few things better than a good meal with good company.
+I love exploring both restaurants and recipes.
+I think Tina Fey said it best: "I believe that all anyone really wants in this life is to sit in peace and eat a sandwich."

 <img src="{{ "/images/duck_breast.jpeg" | relative_url }}" alt="Christmas Duck Breast" width="300" height="300" class="centered-image">